 - Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner

-- Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 8.1), and tell the DSL as soon as possible that you have done so.
+Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret - Type up conversation as soon as possible in the child's own words on the school's My Concern Online System.
+Stick to the facts, and do not put your own judgement on it - Always speak to the DSL as well as logging the concern on My Concern. - In the event that you are unable to speak to the DSL, speak to one of the Deputy DSLs.
+If for whatever reason this is not possible, you are responsible for seeking advice from either the police or social care Front Door.
+You must never delay responding to a safeguarding concern.
+See 9.1.
+Tell the DSL, as soon as possible, that you have made a referral yourself.

-8.4 If you discover that FGM has taken place or a pupil is at risk of FGM
+9.4 If you discover that FGM has taken place or a pupil is at risk of FGM